keys-pub/website/docs/specs/vault.md

 This feature is experimental and this documentation is in progress.
 :::

-A vault is an end-to-end encrypted append only log used to securely store secrets.
+A vault is an encrypted database used to securely store secrets.
 The format for the vault is designed to preserve history and allow for backup and syncing.

 The vault is saved locally on clients in a leveldb database (Vault DB).